i-lateral/scripts/README.md

 Call this with a location (eg /var/www) and it will backup all SS sites using SSPAK

+### sspaksimplebackup.sh (cron script)

+Simple backup script that:

+* Creates a "backup" folder in the user's home folder.
+* Removes all files in the "backup" folder after 7 days.
+* Generates a new backup file (SSPAK) with today's datestamp as a name.

 ## Cron Usage

 Some scripts are intended to be run via cron.
 You can add these entries to your